praisetompane/mathematics/README.md

 # What is Mathematics?

-objective: an attempt at unpacking in layman's terms what mathematics is.
+objective: an attempt at unpacking in layman's terms what mathematics is and how it is created.

 def¹: mathematics is an art like music and painting (Lockhart, 2009: 3).

 def²: mathematics is about pure reason to get at the truth about something (Lockhart, 2009: 4).

+def: how is it created?:
+    see: 0_foundations/1_numbers/0_real_numbers/0_def.txt

 plain english:
 - def: mathematics is a formal language. this means it has precise definitions for its words(+,-,\*, π,e, etc) and grammar.